Excel Charts Interactive Features

 - Click each of the check boxes, to add a check mark, and to add

 Create a Line Chart

-To create a line chart from the duplicate data range:
+To create a line chart from the duplicate data range, follow these steps:

-- Select the data and headings in the duplicate data range -- cells
+- Select data and headings in the duplicate data range -- cells

-- On the Ribbon, click the Insert tab
+- On the Excel Ribbon, click the Insert tab

-- Click the Insert Line Chart command, then click 2-D Line
+- In the list of Line chart styles, click the 2-D Line option

 - Move and resize the chart, if necessary, to fit on the worksheet.